-- 1. This plan will be updated based upon deficiencies identified during actual emergency situations and exercises and when changes in threat hazards, resources and capabilities, or University structure occur. - The Basic Plan and its annexes must be revised or updated by a formal change at least every three years.
-Responsibility for revising or updating the Basic Plan is assigned to the Executive Group. - The Emergency Management Coordinator is responsible for distributing all revised or updated planning documents to all departments, agencies, and individuals tasked in those documents.
+- 1. This plan will be updated based upon deficiencies identified during actual emergency situations and exercises and when changes in threat hazards, resources and capabilities, or University structure occur. - 2.
+The Basic Plan and its annexes must be revised or updated by a formal change at least every three years.
+Responsibility for revising or updating the Basic Plan is assigned to the Office of Emergency Management. - 3.
+The Emergency Management Coordinator is responsible for distributing all revised or updated planning documents to all departments, agencies, and individuals tasked in those documents.